aloksha/code-parser-docs/template/index.md

         "EndWith": "?"
     }
     ```
-    Option 10: specify the start character of the field and its offset from a field and the end character of the field.
+    Option 10: specify the start character of the field and its offset from another field and the end character of the field.
     ```json
     {
         "OffsetFromField": "track1",